dev-ai-lab/aws-architect/README.md

 ![aws-iam](media/aws-iam.png)
 ### IAM Permissions
 - Users and groups can be assigned JSON documents called policies
+- Policy: a json document that defines a set of permissions to making requests to aws services that can be used by IAM users, User groups and IAM roles
+- Permissions defined in a policy
 ```
 {
   "Version": "2012-10-17",  // The version of the policy language.
 This is a fixed value.